QubitProducts/qubit-cli/README.md

 npm link // make your module available globally on your system
 ```

-### using a template
+using a template:
-Once your template is installed, to scaffold an experience from the template simply run:
 ```
 xp scaffold my-experience-template
 ```
-Substituting 'my-experience-template' for the name of your template module

-All the files in the template directory will be copied into your current working directory
+tip:
+in order for your folder to be a valid javascript package, you need to have a 'main' entry in your package.json that points to a a javascript file, e.g. ``` template/variation.js ``` otherwise npm will not recognise your folder as a module and you will not be able to install it

 ## file reference

 ```
 files:
-- package.json // experience metadata
+- package.json // metadata
-- global.js // execute code globally
+- global.js // global code
-- triggers.js // programmatically decide whether the experience should execute
+- triggers.js // activation logic
-- varition-xxx.js // variation code
+- varition-xxx.js // execution code
-- variation-xxx.css // variation css
+- variation-xxx.css // css
 ```

 ## help menu

 ```
+xp --help
 Usage: xp [varaition.js] [options]
        xp <cmd> [options]